-- Thermal runaway: This is caused by loss of thermal conductivity due to presence of non-homogeneities in the substrate.
-In this case, damage caused by heat results in more heat generation.
-Most common voids are the ones which are caused by incomplete soldering. - 4.
-Electrostatic discharge: It may cause: - o a permanent shift of the parameters of the semiconductor junction - immediate failure - o latent damage that leads to enhanced rate of degradation.
+- ☐ This is caused by loss of thermal conductivity that occurs due to presence of non-homogeneities in the substrate. - □ In this case, damage caused by heat results in more heat generation. - ☐ Most common voids are the ones which are caused by incomplete soldering.

+Electrostatic discharge

+- ☐This may cause: - A permanent shift of the parameters of the semiconductor junction - Immediate failure - Latent damage that leads to enhanced rate of degradation